Exchizz/ext4_giggles/README.md

 Where mp is a directory.

-By creating, deleting etc. files in the mp/ filesystem, you can see the changes made tot he filesystem using the code in main.c
+By creating, deleting etc. files in the mp/ filesystem, you can see the changes made to the filesystem using the code in main.c

 # Example:
 ### 1. Create file with content "Hello world" in newly created filesystem